 Nathan Joe is a performance poet, playwright and theatre critic based in Christchurch.
-He was the 2019 Otago Poetry Slam Champion and placed third at the 2019 New Zealand National Slam Finals.
+He was the 2019 Otago Poetry Slam Champion and placed third at the 2019 New Zealand National Slam Finals and is now the 2020 National Slam champion!
 He is the most recent Ursula Bethell Writer in Residence at the University of Canterbury.

 Nod Ghosh is a graduate of the Hagley Writers' Institute, with an interest in flash